-Level of Active Participation Number of People with Lived Experience Within the Last 7 Years or Current Program Participant Number of People with Lived Experience Coming from Unsheltered Situations 1.
+Level of Active Participation Number of People with Lived Experience Within the Last 7 Years or Current Program Participant Number of People with Lived Experience Coming from Unsheltered Situations .
 Included and provide input that is incorporated in the local planning process.
-15 10 2.
-Review and recommend revisions to local policies addressing homelessness related to coordinated entry, services, and housing.
-15 10 3.
-Participate on CoC committees, subcommittees, or workgroups.
-15 10 4.
-Included in the decisionmaking processes related to addressing homelessness.
+15 10 2 Review and recommend revisions to local policies addressing homelessness related to coordinated entry, services, and housing.
+15 10 Participate on CoC committees, subcommittees, or workgroups.
 15 10